logicalmechanism/Sequential-NFT-Generator/README.md

   }
 ```

+The data object above is the datum for the locked utxo.
 The counter, cdtNumber, typically starts are zero but it may start at any integer the user may want.
-A key note about the prefix is that it will implicitly determine the maximum amount of NFTs that can be minted.
-Since the maximum token name length is 32 characeters then prefixes like , some_long_prefix_for_a_token_, will only allow for 1000 NFTs, some_long_prefix_for_a_token_0 to some_long_prefix_for_a_token_999.
+The prefix will implicitly determine the maximum amount of NFTs that can be minted.
+This is due to the maximum token name length being restricted to 32 characters.
+Prefixes like, some_long_prefix_for_a_token_, will only allow for 1000 NFTs because it has 29 characters so it will produce all the nfts some_long_prefix_for_a_token_0 to some_long_prefix_for_a_token_999.
 For short prefixes this will not be an issue.
+The problem for short prefixes is the maximum integer for datums because of this the best case for the contract is generating 2^64 - 1 NFTs.

 ## Test Script Flow

 There is a complete build script as well as test scripts that allow a set of wallets to interact with the smart contract via the CLI.
 The complete_build.sh script takes in a prefix name then it will auto-build all the contracts, create the starter nft, and update the datums.
-That scripts uses data inside the start_info.json file.
+The complete build script uses data from the start_info.json file.

 ```json
 {